willstepp/writings/joseph-the-son/jts-notes.md

 A large hole in the roof, from a dead fallen tree.
 Grandpa has been trying to repair, but so far unsuccessful.
 Jacob suggests putting a tarp over it.
 Grandpa will not hear it.

+Action and Dialogue, some description.
+Avoid narration and exposition!
+You haven’t been doing that and the story is sucking because of it.
+As punishment you are going to sit down this weekend and revise the first week’s work.
+Don’t be disheartened.
+There are moments of good.
+Your writing should be solid.
+True.

+What happens now?
+12-3-2014

+Jacob censures the boys.
+He expresses something from the heart, that all life is our brothers.
+You are the caretaker of every thing you meet.
+We did not make ourselves.
+We were made by Him that abideth in Eternity.
+Silence.
+A kinship that is deeper than blood, deeper than species.
+What does the silence tell us?
+Distraction.
+I don’t talk plainly, I know.

+“I understand you.”

+“I see by your eyes that you do.”

+Wants to speak with Joseph’s father.
+Tells the other boys to get home, he’ll visit them afterwards.

+Punishment work off